1. Delivery of life extensions for existing reactors

 Development and validation of models for component performance

-Long-term testing as part of development programmes, including support for long-term tests at national facilities such as ISIS and Diamond
+Long-term testing as part of development programmes, including support for long-term tests at national facilities such as ISIS and Diamond - Monitoring of materials’ state in new plant to provide validation for models of materials performance

 Development and application of novel techniques for non-destructive state monitoring of materials and components